tzebrowski/Elm327TcpProxy/README.md

 ## About

-`ELM327 TCP Proxy` is a simple TCP Reverse Proxy server intended to increase quality of the connection between Wifi ELM327 Obd2 adapters and applications dedicated for vehicle diagnosis which use Wifi connections.
+`ELM327 TCP Proxy` is a simple TCP server which might work in to distinct modes: `EchoServer` and `Proxy`.
+Server is intended to increase quality of the connection between Wifi ELM327 Obd2 adapters and applications dedicated for vehicle diagnosis which use Wifi connections.
 Application allows to bypass some of the commands which are not supported by the adapter and ensure connection is not dropped.

 ### Features